Home / Physics / Extrinsic Semiconductor

 Types of Extrinsic Semiconductor

-N-type semiconductors are characterized by excess electrons, resulting in a negative charge carrier.
-This abundance of electrons is achieved by introducing donor dopants into the semiconductor crystal lattice.
+An N-type semiconductor is created by adding impurity atoms that have more electrons than the semiconductor material itself.
 Group V elements such as phosphorus (P), arsenic (As), and antimony (Sb) have five valence electrons (pentavalent) and are commonly used as dopants.

 When these pentavalent impurities replace some of the host semiconductor atoms, they introduce an extra electron into the crystal structure.
 These additional electrons contribute to the semiconductor’s conductivity, making it more efficient in carrying an electric current.

-On the other hand, p-type semiconductors feature a surplus of “holes” or locations where an electron is missing.
-This positive charge carrier is achieved by incorporating acceptor dopants into the semiconductor lattice.
+A N-type semiconductor is created by adding impurity atoms with fewer electrons than the semiconductor material.
 Group III elements, such as boron (B), aluminum (Al), and gallium (Ga) with three valence electrons (trivalent), are typically used in this context.

-Introducing trivalent impurities creates holes in the crystal structure, where electrons can move freely.
-These holes effectively act as positive charge carriers, enhancing the semiconductor’s overall conductivity.
+Introducing trivalent impurities creates holes in the crystal structure, where electrons are missing.
+These holes can move through the material as electrons from neighboring atoms jump to fill the gaps.
+Thus, the holes act like positive charge carriers and enhance the semiconductor’s overall conductivity.

 Extrinsic Semiconductor